Canadiens 5, Maple Leafs 0

 MTL PEN – 19:56 – Gainey, game misconduct

 MTL GOAL – 17:54 – Lafleur (Mondou)

 MTL – Dryden (W + SO, 32-32)

 SHOTS ON GOAL

 TOR – 11+9+12 = 32

 MTL – Goaltenders: Ken Dryden, Michel Larocque.
 Defence: Pierre Bouchard, Rick Chartraw, Guy Lapointe, Bill Nyrop, Larry Robinson, Serge Savard.
 Forwards: Yvan Cournoyer (C), Bob Gainey, Réjean Houle, Doug Jarvis, Guy Lafleur, Yvon Lambert, Jacques Lemaire, Peter Mahovlich, Pierre Mondou, Steve Shutt, Murray Wilson.

 TOR – Goaltenders: Gord McRae, Mike Palmateer.
 Defence: Randy Carlyle, Brian Glennie, Trevor Johansen, Jim McKenny, Borje Salming, Ian Turnbull, Kurt Walker.
-Forwards: Pat Boutette, Jerry Butler, Ron Ellis, George Ferguson, Jimmy Jones, Bob Neely, Darryl Sittler (C), Errol Thompson, Jack Valiquette, Tiger Williams.
+Forwards: Pat Boutette, Jerry Butler, Ron Ellis, George Ferguson, Jimmy Jones, Bob Neely, Darryl Sittler (C), Errol Thompson, Jack Valiquette, Dave Williams.